Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Here are some tips for visiting the Bay of Kotor in Montenegro:

-• - It's best to go during the spring or fall months when there are fewer tourists and the weather is pleasant.
+- Summer is the best for water activities.
+But if you like hiking, it's better to go during the spring or fall months when there are fewer tourists and the weather is pleasant.

-• - Use local transportation or rent a car to get around.
+- Use local transportation (not very frequent) or rent a car to get around.

-• - Check out local markets and try traditional food.
+- Check out local markets and try traditional food (this is less practical, but more of an enjoyable advice!:)

 Some areas between towns of Bay of Kotor are walkable and have long waterfront roads.
 Others—not so much, and you won’t be able to walk there at all!